luxonis/depthai-python/README.md

 The first time you build, the repository submodules need be initialized:
 ```
 git submodule update --init --recursive

+# Tip: You can ask Git to do that automatically:
+git config submodule.recurse true
 ```

 Later submodules also need to be updated.